 Additional suggestions for referrals for support, depending on comfort level and needs include:

-- CASA – for academic advising, tutoring, academic support, and academic workshops
+- CASA: https://www.mines.edu/casa/ for academic advising, tutoring, academic support, and academic workshops

-- Counseling Center – for students to call 303-273-3377 for an appointment.
+- Counseling Center: https://www.mines.edu/counseling-center/ or students may call 303-273-3377 to make an appointment.
 There are also online resources for students on the website.
-Located in the Wellness Center 2nd floor at 1770 Elm St.
+Located in the Wellness Center 2nd floor.
+Located at 1770 Elm St.

-- Colorado Crisis Services – for crisis support 24/7, either by phone, text, or in person.
-Colorado Crisis Services is a great confidential resource, available to anyone by calling 1-844-493-8255, or texting “TALK” to 38255.
+- Colorado Crisis Services: For crisis support 24 hrs/7 days, either by phone, text, or in person, Colorado Crisis Services is a great confidential resource, available to anyone. http://coloradocrisisservices.org, 1-844-493-8255, or text “TALK” to 38255.
 Walk-in location addresses are posted on the website.

 All of these options are available for free for students.
 The Counseling Center, Health Center, and Colorado Crisis Services are confidential resources.
 The Counseling Center will also make referrals to off-campus counselors, if preferred.